jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

     }
     ```
 * solution with 'this'
-  * bind the method in constructor
+  * bind the "class method" to "the class" in the constructor
     ```js
     class Car {
       constructor() {